cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 - It does not run in an isolated environment, because it sends out an actual request over the network.
-- It is not repeatable, because its outcome depends on the health, reachability, and behaviour of the API.
+- It is not repeatable, because its outcome depends on the health, reachability, and behavior of the API.
 In particular, the test fails whenever the network is down.

 The [unittest.mock](https://docs.python.org/3/library/unittest.mock.html)